 Pagina 20

-Interactieve internet magazine, deze archief of drukwerk is levensecht online geplaatst met Online Touch en bied het online publiceren van web kranten.
+Interactieve e-magazine, deze flyer of archief is levensecht online geplaatst met Online Touch en bied het van papier naar digitaal converteren van digi-onderwijs catalogussen.

 De Nationale ombudsman - Trust in government Lees publicatie 1Home